dsuwal/GettingAndCleaningDataProject/CodeBook.md

 # Code Book

-This code book summarizes the resulting data fields in `tidy.txt`.
+This code book provides the the list of fields used in the data file `tidy.txt`.

 ## Identifiers